hanino87/postman_with_newman_training_with_Hannes/README.md

-## 🔹  Step 5: Run Your Postman Collection with Newman
+## 🔹  Step 5: Run Your Postman Collection with Newman in terminal in directory where Postman Collections are.

  ```Shell